 Businesses often ask for our help in procuring and rolling out some piece of technology.
 "We need laptops", they might say.
 But chances are, there's a smarter solution to their challenges.

 Hardware is just a means to an end, and it might not be the best one.
 Think about what you’re actually trying to achieve as a business, not what kind of technology you think you should have.
+If you're struggling to do this internally, outsourcing this activity to a partner who specialises in AI consulting can provide you with the insights you need.

 2. Explore your processes, culture, and tech